bitsofcotton/p2/README.md

 # Tips on jammer on my machine
 once we get p0 +... \| p1 ... \| p0 -... \| cr.py 0 1 1 A \| p0 -1 works well, but after then, the jammer jam outs input as gulf only nor the attacker gets p1 compiler error as lldb backtrace infinite loop.

+# Tips on chasing invariant size
+If the jammer correctly jam out input stream, it begins the chase of invariant size.
+So in this case, we only can enlarge input argument in each, so the case concludes the larger computing power, the larger span.

 # Tips:
 python3 cr.py 1 ... ...
 R | (catg|catgr) ... | head -n ... | tail -n ... | python3 op2.py e | ... | tail -n ... | python3 op2.py m; only for phrase on rhythm.